 - National coordination, consultation and communications

-- Securing investment partners for the Plan’s future activities from 2017 to 2019
+- Securing investment partners for the Plan’s activities from 2017 to 2019

 - Community-led wild dog management in areas where problems are escalating or emerging

-- Providing land and pest managers with current skills for wild dog management
+- Providing land and pest managers with best practice wild dog management skills and advice.

 - Updating and distributing existing information and developing new resources for land managers and the community

-- Nationally agreed data collection and evaluation to standardis measures for wild dog control
+- Support nationally agreed data collection and evaluation standard measures for wild dog control

 - Improved alignment of state wild dog management strategies with the National Wild Dog Action Plan